Shopify CSV Import Duplicate Products: Root Causes

 You import a supplier update.
 The file looks correct.
 The import finishes without errors.
 You open Shopify admin and find 300 duplicate products alongside your existing 300: the same products, some with updated prices, some without, creating a catalogue that is now double the size it should be.

-This is one of the most disruptive import errors Shopify merchants encounter, and it happens without any warning from the importer.
+Shopify CSV import duplicate products are among the most disruptive problems merchants encounter in recurring supplier feeds, and the problem arrives without any warning from the importer.
 Shopify confirms the import succeeded.
 From its perspective, it did.
 But the outcome is not what was intended.

 The root cause is almost always the same: the Handle column.